briggsb9/agw-pbrouting-appserv-auth/README.md

 4. **Health Probes**: When using App Gateway, configure health probes to target the correct path (e.g., `/YOUR_APP_PATH/`) and verify that App Service responds correctly.

 ---

-By following these guidelines, you can implement reliable and secure authentication for Azure App Service applications behind an Application Gateway using path-based routing.
-Each approach offers trade-offs, so select the one that best aligns with your architecture and operational needs.